×

 Back to the Future Part II picks up with Marty McFly and Doc Brown blasting into the future to fix a problem involving Marty’s family, only for a stolen sports almanac to tear the timeline apart.
 The sequel jumps from 2015 hoverboards and self-lacing sneakers to a grim alternate 1985 ruled by Biff Tannen, before looping back into the events of the first film with an almost ridiculous level of timing and technical trickery.
 Directed again by Robert Zemeckis, Part II is bigger, weirder and more chaotic than the original, leaning harder into the science-fiction side of the franchise.
 Its future predictions became pop-culture legend, while the darker middle section gave the trilogy real stakes.
 Like the rest of the franchise, it also connects neatly to later Back to the Future comic book expansions that explored extra adventures and timeline headaches.

-Cast of Back to the Future Part II (1989)
+Follow CMDB for the latest Back to the Future Part II (1989) news

 We have rated Back to the Future Part II 8 out of 10.
 It is not quite as perfectly balanced as the first film, but as sequels go, this is still a wildly entertaining time-travel machine with the brakes cut.
 Part II deserves huge credit for refusing to simply repeat the original.
 Instead, it throws Marty and Doc through a layered timeline puzzle involving future tech, alternate realities, old Biff, young Biff, rich nightmare Biff and more Michael J. Fox variants than should legally fit in one movie.
 The 2015 material is goofy in the best way, even if reality cruelly failed to give us proper hoverboards, while the alternate 1985 section gives the film a nastier edge.
 The final act, which overlaps with the first movie, is the real flex: clever, frantic and full of near-misses that reward anyone who knows the original by heart.
 It can feel slightly overstuffed, and Jennifer is mostly treated like luggage with dialogue, but the ambition is brilliant.
 Back to the Future Part II remains a clever, funny and endlessly quotable sequel that made time travel feel like a cinematic playground.